SuperBrawl V

 SuperBrawl V was the fifth SuperBrawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on February 19, 1995 from the Baltimore Arena in Baltimore, Maryland.

-In the main event, Hulk Hogan successfully defended the World Heavyweight Championship against Vader as Vader was disqualified due to Ric Flair's interference in the match.
+In the main event, Hulk Hogan successfully defended the World Heavyweight Championship against Big Van Vader as Vader was disqualified due to Ric Flair's interference in the match.
 In the penultimate match, Sting and Randy Savage defeated Avalanche and Big Bubba Rogers.
 Also at the event, Harlem Heat (Booker T and Stevie Ray) retained the World Tag Team Championship against The Nasty Boys (Brian Knobbs and Jerry Sags) by disqualification.

-An infamous match took place at the event in which Alex Wright defeated Paul Roma, during which Roma kicked out of Wright's pinfall attempt where Roma was supposed to lose.
-The referee counted the pinfall anyway and awarded the win to Wright, no replay of the fall was shown.
-Roma's lack of cooperation in the match and refusal to lose to Wright led to Roma's dismissal from WCW a month later.